-Dry eyes are uncomfortable and can often cause your eyes to sting or burn.
-You may experience dry eyes in certain situations, such as on an airplane, in an air-conditioned room, a dry environment or after looking at a computer or smartphone for a few hours.
+Dry eyes symptoms are uncomfortable and can often cause your eyes to sting or burn.
+You may experience dry eye symptoms in certain situations, such as on an airplane, in an air-conditioned room, in a dry environment, or after looking at a computer or smartphone for a few hours.
 It can affect how well you see, as well as how comfortable your eyes are throughout the day.
 If you suffer from difficulty wearing contact lenses, overly watery eyes, or eye fatigue, it can have a massive impact on your day.

 When to See an Eye Doctor & What to Expect

-If you’ve had prolonged signs and dry eye symptoms, including red, irritated, tired or painful eyes, it’s time to see your eye doctor.
+If you’ve had prolonged signs and symptoms of dry eyes, including red, irritated, tired or painful eyes, it’s time to see your eye doctor.
 An optometrist nearby can take steps to determine what’s bothering your eyes and suggest treatments to make you more comfortable.

-The eye doctor will complete various tests to evaluate the health of the tear layers, your eyes ability to produce tears and check for any damage caused by Dry Eye Syndrome (DES).
-This is all to say, the exam usually takes around 30 minutes and is to determine a personalized treatment for you.
+The eye doctor will complete various tests to evaluate the health of the tear layers, your eye’s ability to produce tears and check for any damage caused by Dry Eye Syndrome (DES).
+The exam usually takes around 30 minutes and results in a personalized dry eye treatment for you.

 Tempsure Treatment & the Wrinkle Reducing Benefits

-While artificial tears may provide short term relief, more effective treatments are now available.
-Radio Frequency is an advanced, non-invasive, heat and laser technology that helps to treat dry eye disease but it also has added beauty benefits, and can be an effective treatment for reducing the appearance of;
+While artificial tears may provide short-term relief from dry eye symptoms, more effective treatments are now available.
+Radio Frequency is an advanced, non-invasive, heat technology that helps to treat dry eye disease but it also has added beauty benefits and can be an effective treatment for reducing the appearance of:

 - Fine lines